WELCOME TO THE MINOR LEAGUE PAGE AT EAST LINCOLN OPTIMIST

 Uniforms: Shirts are to be tucked in and hats straight while the child is on the field of play during a game.
 The umpire is to send back a player to the dugout prior to the start of an inning in the event any adjustment(s) to the uniform must be made.
 Please note this will take away warm up time, including a pitcher/catcher, during either the beginning or middle of an inning.

 Stealing: Players are allowed to steal all bases.
 Bases are 60 feet with No lead-offs.
 Base Runner(s) must maintain in physical contact of the base (1st, 2nd and/or 3rd) at all times.
 Once the pitched ball reaches the catcher’s initial position by either hitting the glove or by means of a “passed ball” the runner(s) can steal/advance at their own risk.
 Runners leaving/crossing line before ball reaches the catcher’s position may be called out, Umpires judgment.
 Batters who are walked may attempt to advance to 2nd base at their own risk, only if the play is continuous (i.e., if they do not stop on the bag/base).
-Once the pitcher is in contact with the rubber a runner cannot steal until either the pitch crosses the plate, a pick-off attempt (at defenses own risk) is made at any base or the pitcher steps off the rubber and leaves the mound.
+Once the pitcher is around the area of the rubber (umpires judgement) a runner cannot steal until either the pitch crosses the plate, a pick-off attempt (at defenses own risk) is made at any base or the pitcher steps off the rubber and leaves the mound.

 Delayed Steals: Delayed steals or intentionally baiting or attempting to draw a throw to advance another runner by the back runner(s) are not allowed, examples of this are as follows: